Kazakhs: Population

-Kazakh minorities
+Kazakh minority communities

 Russia

+According to the 2010 census, there were 647,000 Kazakhs living in the Russian Federation.
+However, according to the first deputy chairman of the World Association of Kazakhs, Kaldarbek Naimanbayev, who spoke in 2003, there were over 1 million ethnic Kazakhs living in Russia.

+Most Russian Kazakhs live along the Russian-Kazakh border.
+The largest communities live in Astrakhan (149,415), Orenburg (120,262), Omsk (78,303), and Saratov Oblast (76,007).

+In a number of regions, there are several dozen schools where the Kazakh language is taught as a separate subject, however, secondary education in the Kazakh language is not available in Russia.

 In Russia, the Kazakh population lives primarily in the regions bordering Kazakhstan.
 According to latest census (2002) there are 654,000 Kazakhs in Russia, most of whom are in the Astrakhan, Volgograd, Saratov, Samara, Orenburg, Chelyabinsk, Kurgan, Tyumen, Omsk, Novosibirsk, Altai Krai and Altai Republic regions.
 Though ethnically Kazakh, after the dissolution of the Soviet Union in 1991, those people acquired Russian citizenship.